 - Essential English

 If a student wishes to apply to complete their senior study over three years, a letter of application must be written to the Executive Principal explaining all extenuating circumstances behind the application.

-Contact the Head of Year 10, 11 or 12 for more information.
+Contact the Heads of Year for 10, 11 or 12 for more information.

 Students in Year 11 and 12 can also undertake an external certificate qualification as a part of their Senior pathway.